wdi-sg/table-flip/README.md

     - add it to correctly guessed letters
     - the message is you guessed right. show the letters they have so far. (no need to show them in the order they appear in the word- just show them in the order guessed)
   - otherwise the guess is wrong
     - keep track of the number of wrongly guessed letters
+    - keep an array to display the current table flip figure. it should begin empty, and added to for every wrong answer
-    - take one character off the table flip and add it to the current characters
+    - take one character off the table flip characters and add it to the current table flip figure
-    - the message includes the current table flip characters
+    - the message shows current table flip figure
     - see if the game has ended because of too many wrong guesses
         - if it has include in the message the game is over